joey66666/UCI-MSWE/README.md

 ## ⚠️Acknowledgement

-**Hopefully the code could help you, but according to the rubric, copy-and-paste is not allowed.**
+**Hopefully the code could help you, but according to the rubric, copy-and-paste is not allowed.🚫**